bnymn/infra-setup/README.md

 1. Install ansible
    - Please use this link to install ansible: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installation-guide

+# Playbooks

+## 01. Remove Repositories
+universe, multiverse and backports repositories are not needed for our installation.
+For this reason, we are going to remove these repositories from apt sources.

-# How to apply ansible playbooks?
+## How to apply ansible playbooks?
 - `install.yml` is the main file which includes all the configurations
 - `inventory.yml` is the inventory configuration file